Raindrops fell on the pavement like fat toads.

 “Well, you know, we could go round the world.
 Teaching.
 We could teach in, say, 80 different schools around the world.”

 There was a pause.
-He must have blown it for good now.
+I must have blown it for good now.

 “Yes,” she shifted “Yes!
 I like the sound of that.
 Travel.
 I love travel.”
 She was suddenly excited.
 Off the bed, she danced quickly around the room on the cigarette-scarred carpet, under the pin-marked walls, picking up her rucksack from the corner of the room.
 “Travel..” she said “Do you see this rucksack?
 Do you know where it’s been?”

-“No…” said Kemp, abashed, expecting great tales he couldn’t possibly match from this European, full of wanderlust.
+“No…” I said, abashed, expecting great tales I couldn’t possibly match from this European, full of dreams and wanderlust.

-The Greek dwelled privately for a moment.
+The Greek girl dwelled privately for a moment.
 Her face dropped.
 She really needed to start travelling.

 Cairo’s Arab Quarter at 4am.
-The hotel is falling down.
-Hands come out of the darkness.
+The hotel was falling down.
+Hands came out of the darkness.